 Hofstra University — Hempstead

-A certified teacher leads campers in hands-on activities in the Science Discovery Lab program that inspires kids to discover the fun side of science.
+A certified teacher leads hands-on activities in the Science Discovery Lab program, inspiring kids to discover the fun side of science.
 Biology, chemistry, physics, rocketry, nutrition, and aerospace are all covered in each two-week session.
 Campers become young scientists as they participate in experiments and get to design, construct, and launch their own rockets during the camp’s Launch Day.
 Full-day itinerary includes recreational sports, instructional swim, and lunch.

 iD Tech — Garden City, Old Westbury, Stony Brook